 The wood felt comfortingly familiar as his toes curled against it, just like the beam back home.
 That one wasn’t nearly as thick as the hydrawood beam, but still a heavy plank of black plantain.
 It was too heavy to move around often, so Mum usually kept it outside Mami Kaira’s apothecary.
 That had been handy when Rin was younger and more prone to tumbles.

 Head up, Mum demanded from memory, and Rin’s face jerked forward automatically.
 Blood and bone!
 He hadn’t even realized he’d been staring down at his feet.
 That was just bad form and begging for a fall, but especially so in the dark.

-Step by step.
-Rin slowly made his way back to the offering pillar, letting the fake mage glimmer light his way.
-He still breathed a sigh of relief when he was able to reach out and rest against the stability of the stone pillar.
+Step by step, Rin slowly made his way back to the offering pillar, letting the fake mage glimmer light his way.
+He still breathed a sigh of relief when he reached out and could rest against the stability of the stone pillar.

-Rin shook the memory away and focussed on the carved pillar.
-The of this kind of offering was to get something by giving up something else.
+Rin shook the memory away and focused on the carved pillar.
+The point of such an offering was to get something by giving up something else.
 Improve business by not taking another spouse.
 Get a baby by giving up honey and fire wine.
 That kind of stuff.

 Only, in this case, he didn’t have a say in what he would get or give.

 He eyed the family character, tracing over it several times before sliding to the magic character.